DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 ### Binary Cross-Entropy Loss

-The model makes use of the **BCE** loss function, its the standard loss function used in binary classification problems.
+The model makes use of the **BCE** loss function, which is the standard loss function used in binary classification problems.
 <br>
 It measures how well the model's predicted probability distribution matches the actual labels.

-**Its defined as:**
+**It is defined as:**

 ```math
 L = -\frac{1}{N}\sum_{i=1}^{N}[y_ilog(\hat{y}_i)+(1-y_i)log(1-\hat{y}_i)]